Paul Revere Biography

 Revere expanded his business interests in the years following the Revolution.
 His plan was to turn the day-to-day operations of his silver shop over to his oldest son, Paul, Jr. and use the profits to invest in new businesses.
 From 1783 to 1789 he operated a hardware store in downtown Boston where he sold locally made and imported English goods, including hammers, chisels, ink stands, looking glasses, and rolls of wallpaper.
 At times he operated his silver shop and hardware store at the same location.
 By 1788 he had opened a foundry which supplied bolts, spikes, and nails for shipyards in Boston and elsewhere (including brass fittings for USS Constitution), produced cannons of various sizes and, after 1792, cast bells.
 One of his largest bells still rings in Boston’s Kings Chapel.

 Concerned that the United States had to import sheet copper from England, Revere opened the first successful copper rolling mill in North America in 1801.
-He provided copper sheeting for the hull of USS Constitution when it was re-coppered and the dome of the new Massachusetts State House in 1802.
+He provided copper sheeting for the dome of the new Massachusetts State House in 1802, and the hull of USS Constitution when it was re-coppered in 1803.
 Revere Copper and Brass, Inc., the descendent of Revere’s rolling mill, is best known for “Revere Ware” copper-bottomed pots and pans.
 Revere Ware is now manufactured by a different company.

 Revere’s community and social involvements were extensive.
 He was an active Freemason for many years, beginning in 1760, holding several offices in St. Andrew’s and Rising States Lodges.
 He also served as Grand Master of the Massachusetts Grand Lodge for three years in the 1790s.
 A member of the Massachusetts Charitable Mechanics Association, Revere also served as the association’s first president.
 Founded in 1794, the group was an organization of artisans and small businessmen who sought to improve the conditions under which their peers worked, and aided members in “distressed” circumstances.
 Revere also served as Suffolk County Coroner for several years in the 1790s, and as President of Boston’s Board of Health in 1799 and 1800.